Code-Institute-Submissions/stroemlind-esart_JulyResub/README.md

 ## Technologies Used
 These are the following technologies and packages used to develop this project:

-* [HTML](https://html.spec.whatwg.org/): HTML5 are used to build the core structure of the website
+* [HTML](https://html.spec.whatwg.org/): HTML5 are used to build the core structure of the web application.

-* [CSS](https://www.w3.org/TR/css/): CSS is used to style the website with colors, fonts, placement of elements, etc.
+* [CSS](https://www.w3.org/TR/css/): CSS is used to style the web application with colors, fonts, placement of elements, etc.

-* [JavaScript](https://www.javascript.com/): JavaScript are used to make the website more interactive for the User
+* [JavaScript](https://www.javascript.com/): JavaScript are used to make the web application more interactive for the User.

+* [jQuery](https://releases.jquery.com/): jQuery is a fast, small, and feature-rich JavaScript library to make the web application more interactive for the User.

-* [Python](https://www.python.org/): Python is used to build the core structure and code for the project
+* [Python](https://www.python.org/): Python is used to build the core structure and code for the project.

-* [Heroku](https://www.heroku.com/home): Heroku is the deployment environment used to deploy the project and connected with the GitHub repository
+* [Heroku](https://www.heroku.com/home): Heroku is the deployment environment used to deploy the project and connected with the GitHub repository.

-* [Gitpod](https://gitpod.io/): Gitpod is the development environment used for developing all the code during this project
+* [Gitpod](https://gitpod.io/): Gitpod is the development environment used for developing all the code during this project.

-* [GitHub](https://github.com/): GitHub are used to store the repository for this project
+* [GitHub](https://github.com/): GitHub are used to store the repository for this project.

-* [Git](https://atlassian.com/git/): Git is used to create backups of the project and ensure that all versions of the project is pushed to GitHub
+* [Git](https://atlassian.com/git/): Git is used to create backups of the project and ensure that all versions of the project is pushed to GitHub.

-* [Canva](https://www.canva.com/): Canva is a web application used to create the wireframes for this project
+* [Canva](https://www.canva.com/): Canva is a web application used to create the wireframes for this project.

+* [Bootstrap5](https://www.getbootstrap.com/): Bootstrap is a front-end open source toolkit to quickly design and customize responsive mobile-first web application.
+Bootstrap5 is used to create the base for all the templates in the project.

 * [DevTools](https://developer.chrome.com/docs/devtools/): Dev Tools is used to look over the development of the website, debugging problems, and try different approaches to issues that would occur during the process.

 * [Auto Prefixer](https://autoprefixer.github.io/): Auto Prefixer is an application used at the end of the project to give the CSS code some extra properties when used on different browsers.

 * [Django Framework](https://www.djangoproject.com/): Django is a free and open source Python web framework for rapid development and clean, pragmatic design.
+Django is used as the base framework for this project.

 ### Django packages
 To build this project the following packages needs to be installed: